-Almost all divorce cases involve making a decision regarding division of property and assets.
-In some cases, spouses are able to come down to a mutual agreement and no disputes arise, while in others, the case is taken to the court.
-The latter usually happens when there are significant assets involved and lifestyles are at stake.
+Almost all divorce cases involve making a decision regarding the division of property and assets.
+In some cases, spouses are able to come down to a mutual agreement and no disputes arise.
+In others, the case is taken all the way to the court — sometimes even beyond, to the appellate system.

 - Separate Property: This includes property that individual partners have acquired before their marriage or through inheritance or gift after marriage.
-Separate property also includes assets purchased with separate funds during marriage, and are not divided during divorce.
+Separate property also includes assets purchased with separate funds during the marriage.
+This type of property is not divided during a divorce.

 - Community Property: This includes property and debt acquired through the efforts of each spouse during their marriage.
-For example, earnings put in a joint account or any property bought using money from that account.
+It could, for example, include earnings put in a joint account or any property bought using money from that account.
 Community property is generally divided equally between the spouses during divorce.

 - Commingled Property: This refers to the property that is a combination of separate and community property.
-An example of commingled property is a pension plan held by a partner from a job before and during the marriage.
+An example of a commingled property is a pension plan from employment that occurred both before and during the marriage.

 In most divorce cases, the court divides property using the equitable distribution approach.
 Equitable doesn’t necessarily mean equal division; it refers to “fair” distribution.
 There are several factors on which the court decides what is equitable in each divorce case.
 They include:

 - The source of certain assets: Special cases, such as inheritances or personal injury settlements, could influence the amount to which each spouse is entitled.